 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
-This included sharps safety and sepsis awareness.
+This included sharps safety, sepsis awareness and lone working.
+Improvements should be made to ensure where recommendations are made in the health and safety risk assessment, these are acted on.